 1. Develop mechanisms for identifying non-obvious risks.

 Your security team is (rightly) worried about the risks of your employees' mobile devices.
-But are you so worried you haven't notice that your VoIP phones are using administrative password defaults, or your utility server hasn't been patched in almost a year?
+But are you so worried you haven't noticed that your VoIP phones are using administrative password defaults, or your utility server hasn't been patched in almost a year?
 These less obvious risks can represent easy paths of entry for cybercriminals.

 2. Test constantly.